codecapsules-io/codecapsules-docs/docs/tutorials/build-a-docker-php-sqlite-app.md

 </html>
 ```
+At the very top of the snippet is PHP code responsible for making the page dynamic.
+We do this by first referencing a database configuration file we’ll create later.

-The first part, directly after the opening `<body>` tag, we initialize PHP variables and check to see if a POST request has been sent.
+Then, directly after the opening `<body>` tag, we initialize PHP variables and check to see if a POST request has been sent.
 If a POST request has been sent, we check for the edit instruction and retrieve the book entry to be edited.

 ~~~
 NOTE: For security purposes, we have made use of parameterization (prepared statements).
 This guards against possible SQL injection attacks.